NREL/openstudio-server-helm/README.md

 ## Auto Scaling

 The worker pods are configured to auto-scale based on CPU threshold (default 50%).
-Once the aggregate CPU for all worker pods exceeded the defined threshold (in this case 50%), Kubernetes engine will start adding additional worker pods up to the maximum specified.
+Once the aggregate CPU for all worker pods exceed the defined threshold (in this case 50%), the Kubernetes engine will start adding additional worker pods up to the maximum specified.
 This is also dependent on how the Kuebernetes cluster was configured as additional VM node instances will also be added.
 Please refer to the notes on [aws](/aws/README.md) and [google](/google/README.md) when setting up the cluster and note the instance type and maximum nodes specified.

 Once the aggregate CPU of the workers drop below 50%, the Kubernetes engine will start removing worker pod instances.
 There is a [prestop hook](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/) configured in the worker pod to ensure that if a openstudio job is still active it will not terminate the pod until it is finished.